 There are a number of factors that might lead to the need for bone augmentation:

-When you speak to Dr. Graicerstein about your upcoming dental implant journey, he will let you know whether you need bone augmentation.
+When you speak to the dentist about your upcoming dental implant journey, he will let you know whether you need bone augmentation.
 He will also explain the specifics of the surgery and help you prepare for it.

 If your bone augmentation treatment will be fairly minor, it is possible that it will take place at the same time as your dental implant placement surgery.
 However, it is also possible that you will need a separate surgery for bone augmentation.
 Following bone augmentation, you may have to wait a few months while the grafted material bonds with your body before you can receive dental implants.